Pink Telja Nudibranch, Samla telja

 Pink Telja Nudibranch, Samla telja.
 Underwater photographs taken in Zihuantanejo Bay, Guerrero, November 2021.
 Photographs and identification courtesy of Ron Woheau, Zihuantanejo.

 Phylogeny: The Pink Telja Nudibranch, Samla telja (Ev.
 Marcus & Er.
-Marcus, 1967), is a member of the Samlidae Family of Aeolid Nudibranch Sea Slugs.
-The genus Samla is one of two genera in this family, and there are seven species in this genus.
+Marcus, 1967), is a member of the Samlidae Family of Nudibranchs.
+The Samla genus is one of two genera in the Samlidae Family, and there are seven species in the Samla genus.
 They are also known as Pink Flabellina Nudibranchs.

-Habitat and Distribution: Pink Telja Nudibranchs are a poorly studied and understood species.
-There is very little documentation regarding their habitat, distribution, or ecology.
-They are generally found on rocks and rock walls, subtidally, and to depths of 12 m (39 feet).
-They are a tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Bahia Magdalena, Baja California Sur south to the Guatemalan border.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Pink Telja Nudibranchs are generally found on rocks and rock walls.
+They live in the lower intertidal zone, and to depths of 20 m (66 feet).
+They are a tropical Eastern Pacific species.
+Pink Telja Nudibranchs are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Bahía Magdalena, Baja California Sur, along the central and north coasts of the Baja Peninsula.

 Predators: The predation of Pink Telja Nudibranchs is very poorly documented.
 Other similar species are preyed upon by other nudibranchs and occasionally by fish.

 Reproduction: Pink Telja Nudibranchs are simultaneous hermaphrodites (having male and female reproductive organs).
 They reproduce sexually by hypodermic insemination.
 This occurs when both mating partners dart their penis toward each other to induce one to act as a male and the other as the female.
 The victorious one to penetrate the body wall is the dominant male.
-The eggs are laid as a mass.
+The eggs are laid as a mass of 2-3 thin spirals, on the substrate near their prey.
 The eggs hatch into veliger larva and later metamorphose into adults.

 Human Interactions: Pink Telja Nudibranchs have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.